HAMLOCK: HArdware-Model LOgically Combined attacK: Effectiveness of HAMLOCK

-\shortsection{Backdoor sample detection} We next evaluate our models against defences that detect backdoor samples, and results are in \Cref{tab:input-detect-results}.
-These defenses are also concurrent or prior to the release of DFBA but are not included in the original paper.
+\shortsection{Backdoor sample detection} We next evaluate our models against defenses that detect backdoor samples, and results are in \Cref{tab:input-detect-results}.
 Across all experimental settings, our three attack variants consistently evade detection.
 This is evidenced by uniformly low TPR (at most 12.4\%), FPR (at most 11.5\%), and F1 scores (at most 0.2).
 The proximity between TPR and FPR, along with AUC scores near 0.5, confirms that these defenses perform no better than random guessing at distinguishing our backdoored samples from clean ones.

 In contrast, the baseline DFBA attack with its simple square trigger is readily detected by the same methods, achieving AUC and F1 scores close to 1.0.
 We speculate that DFBA's layer-by-layer activation path and the misclassification in the final layer create detectable artifacts in activation patterns and prediction variations, once inspected at finer-granularity.
 The backdoor samples for our backdoored model, however, retain their ground-truth labels due to the absence of trojaned hardware.
 Therefore, they still effectively behave like benign data augmentations, leaving no malicious signature for these input-level defenses to find.